xiaziyna/PyStarshade/docs/content/usage.rst

 ----------

 PyStarshade will compute fields and PSF files for a given starshade configuration and store these on disk for simulating imaging of new scenes.
-To start pick a starshade configuration , some options provided are ('wfirst', 'hwo', 'habex').
-The starshade configuration is termed a drm (design reference mission)
+To start pick a starshade configuration, some options provided are ('wfirst', 'hwo', 'habex').
+The starshade configuration is termed a drm (design reference mission).

 .. code-block:: python

     drm = 'hwo'

-If you wanted to design your own drm (or modify one of these), go to the file 'data/drm.py' and change some the parameters.
+If you wanted to design your own drm (or modify one of these), go to the file 'data/drm.py' and change some the instrument parameters.
 The drm parameters define the size of the starshade, it's flight distance, number of petals, wavelength bands, size of the telescope aperture and focal length.
-In the drm is a parameter called 'dx_' which is the pixel size of the starshade mask in meters, you need to have a starshade mask on file (pystarshade cannot generate these from scratch).
+In the drm is a parameter called 'dx_' which is the pixel size of the starshade mask in meters.
+You need to have a starshade mask on file (pystarshade cannot generate these from scratch).
 Some masks are provided for the drm's listed (stored in data/masks).
 An example drm is:

 .. code-block:: python